To The Victoria Falls

-News reports record that in September 1995 shots were fired over a Zimbabwean operated tourist cruise boat from the Zambian side of the Zambezi.
-Territorial rivalries between cruise boat operators on either side of the river, and an ongoing dispute over the line of the international border between the two countries, resulting in tourists being involved in a cross-border incident.
+News reports record that in September 1995 warning shots were fired over a Zimbabwean operated cruise boat from the Zambian side of the river.
+Business rivalries between cruise boat operators on either side of the river, and an ongoing dispute over the official line of the international border between the two countries, resulting in some over-zealous policing of territorial waters.

 “Rivalry over tourist dollars last September led to shots being fired from the Zambian bank at a Zimbabwean launch plying the island-strewn reaches of the Zambezi River above the Victoria Falls.” (unknown news report, 27/3/96 [PR])